5 Best Harissa Substitutes

 Do you need a harissa substitute and scratching your head wondering what is harissa?
 No worries, I have you covered!

-Harissa is from Tunisa and in Arabic it simply means to pound.
-Meaning to pound the ingedinets into a paste.
+Harissa is from Tunisia and in Arabic it translates to “pound”.
+Meaning to pound the ingredients into a paste.
 The most common harissa is the red version, made with red peppers.
 It is used to add flavor to couscous, vegetables, seafood and meats.
 It’s as common in Tunisia as salsa is in the United States.
 However, it’s unique flavor makes it far more than just a simple condiment.
 In fact, comparing the two would be an insult to the complexity of harrisa!

 Although harissa is becoming more popular outside of North Africa, it can still be hard to find in Western grocery stores.
-For example, I’ve yet to find it at my local Kroger, though I’ve had better luck at Target and online.
+For example, I’ve not found it at my local Kroger, though I’ve had better luck at Target and online.

 What is Harissa?